 Do add visualizations of why you need your goal amount, and include a break-down of your costs.
 Knowing why you need the money and what you plan to do with it are always helpful for contributors to get a better sense of the project, as well as your ability as a campaign owner to think the project through to completion.

 Do be thoughtful about the images and videos you choose.
 You want your visual aids to make sense for the type of your campaign you’re running.
 Both style and content should support your campaign story.
 If you’re launching a new product, include pictures of your prototype.
-If you’re running a nonprofit or personal cause campaign, add some images of the people your campaign will help.

 Don't use too many images and videos.
 Although using images might seem like a way to make your pitch more visually interesting, using too many of them can be distracting and take attention away from your story.
 The visual media you choose should complement your written text, but not overwhelm it.